dr-vij/UTools-Generators/UTools-GeneratorsDocumentationProject/Writerside/topics/MainPage.md

 # UTools-SourceGenerators
 ## Subscriptions

-This plugin is a Roslyn Source Generators tool that can be used for the automation of some boilerplate routines.
+This plugin is a Roslyn Source Generators tool that can be used for the automation of some subscription boilerplate routines.
 Add the DisposableSubscription or EventSubscription attribute to a field to automatically generate the subscription code and property for it.

 It will create static subscriptions/properties/events in case you use static.